htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

   evicting a job if its procID was 1.
   :jira:`1519`

+- Improved scalability of *condor_schedd* when running more than 1,000 jobs from the same user.
+  :jira:`1549`

 Bugs Fixed:

 - Attempting to use a file-transfer plug-in that doesn't exist is no longer